pratikkumar-mohite/s3-cleaner/README.md

 ## Features

 - List all S3 buckets in your AWS account.
-- Delete specified S3 bucket objects.
+- Delete S3 bucket objects with or without prefix.
 - Delete S3 bucket
 - Works with Versioned and Non-Versioned buckets.
 - Utilize GO concurrency for delete operations.